Transparency of the Regulatory System

 Competition and Anti-Trust Laws

-The Fair Trading Commission (FTC), an agency of the Ministry of Industry, Commerce, Agriculture and Fisheries (MICAF), administers Jamaica’s Fair Competition Act (FCA).
+The Fair Trading Commission (FTC), an agency of the Ministry of Industry, Commerce, Agriculture and Fisheries (MICAF), administers the Fair Competition Act (FCA).
 The major objective of the FCA is to foster competitive behavior and provide consumer protection.
 The Act proscribes the following anti-competitive practices: resale price maintenance; tied selling; price fixing; collusion and cartels; and bid rigging.
 The Act does not specifically prohibit mergers or acquisitions that could lead to the creation of a monopoly.
-The FTC is empowered to investigate breaches of the Act and businesses or individuals in breach can be taken to court if they fail to implement the corrective measures outlined by the FTC.
+The FTC is empowered to investigate breaches of the Act and businesses or individuals in breach can be taken to court if they fail to implement corrective measures outlined by the FTC.

 Expropriation and Compensation

 Expropriation is generally not an issue in Jamaica, although land may be expropriated for national development under the Land Acquisition Act, which provides for compensation on the basis of market value.
 The U.S. government is not aware of any current expropriation-related litigation between the Jamaican government and any private individual or company.
-However, the U.S. government assisted investors who had property expropriated during the 1970’s socialist regime, with a payment in one such case received as recently as 2010.
+However, the U.S. government assisted investors who had property expropriated during the 1970’s socialist regime, with a payment in one such case received in 2010.